 DUI statute should get considered for anyone arrested for a DUI in the state of Connecticut.
 For more information, refer to this website: Driving While Under the Influence of Alcohol or DRUGS (CGS § 14-227a)

 DUI Statute: Elevated BAC

-A person has an elevated blood alcohol content if his or her BAC is at least .08% alcohol by weight.
+A person has an elevated blood alcohol content if their BAC is at least .08% alcohol by weight.
 The law also makes it illegal for someone driving a commercial motor vehicle to have a BAC of .04% or more.
 Also, anyone under age 21 can’t drive with a BAC of .02% or more.

 The DUI law applies to drivers operating motor vehicles anywhere.
 This includes their own property, and people operating snowmobiles and all-terrain vehicles (CGS § 14-227a(a)).

 Before dismissing or reducing a DUI charge, a prosecutor must state their reasons in court (CGS § 14-227a(f)).

 A police officer may measure a motorist’s BAC by testing the driver’s blood, breath, or urine.
 The law establishes a rebuttable presumption that a driver’s BAC at the time it is tested is the same as the BAC at the time they were stopped.
 The law requires two tests at least 10 minutes apart.
 If the result of the second test is .10% or less, and higher than the first test, the prosecution must demonstrate that the test results and analysis accurately reflect the driver’s BAC at the time of the alleged offense (CGS § 14-227a(b)).

 A person convicted of DUI is subject to the criminal penalties listed in Table 1.
 In assessing these penalties, the law considers a subsequent conviction one that occurs within 10 years of a prior conviction for the same offense (CGS § 14-227a(g)).